Reporting Excess Property

 - Electronic Batch Report: Batch reporting is the process of grouping (batching) property records that are formatted in a GSA prescribed way (record layout) and transmitting the resulting file to GSA via SFTP (secure file transfer protocol).
 The GSA record layout contains the data elements required on the SF120 and specifies their length and position within the record.
 For more details concerning electronic submissions, request information through email@example.com.

-- Manual Submission with Standard Form 120 (SF120) (Report of Excess Personal Property): Agencies can submit a complete form to a staff member from the Personal Property Management Office responsible for the geographic area in which the property is physically located.
+- Manual Submission with Standard Form 120 (SF120) (Report of Excess Personal Property): Agencies may submit a SF120 with prior approval of the Personal Property Management Officer responsible for the geographic area in which the property is physically located.
+Contact your Area Property Officer for more information.

 GSA can assist agencies by providing procedural information and general assistance.